 Zero communication with tenants

-Some landlords literally want ZERO communication with the tenant; they would rather shove their head in a blender, which also means they’re prepared to pay the big bucks to ensure it doesn’t have to be happen.
+Some landlords literally want ZERO communication with the tenant; they would rather shove their head into a blender, which also means they’re prepared to pay the big bucks to ensure it doesn’t have to happen.

 I so get it.

 Dealing with people can be soul-destroying.
 People are idiots.